PedroABull/PedroABull/README.md

 I am a Data Scientist with solid experience in data analysis and visualization, process automation, and development of Machine Learning models.

-Graduated in Mechanical Engineering from UFJF and with experience in the Credit (Acquisition) sector and the Pharmaceutical Industry, I have been working with artificial intelligence model programming for various applications since university, ranging from predictive models to deep learning applications for computer vision.
+Graduated in Mechanical Engineering from UFJF, with experience in the Acquiring (credit) sector and the Pharmaceutical Industry, I have been working with programming artificial intelligence models since university.
+My expertise spans a variety of applications, from predictive models to deep learning applications for computer vision, as well as providing data consulting services for various companies.

 💻 **Key Skills**:
 - **Python**: Advanced Analytics (Pandas, Matplotlib, Seaborn), Machine Learning (Sklearn, TensorFlow, Keras), and RPA (Pyautogui, BeautifulSoup, Selenium).